 Verify Patient Insurance Information

-Understand Coding and Billing Requirements
+Understand Billing Requirements

 Keep Accurate Patient Records